raystack/optimus/docs/docs/rfcs/20211002_secret_management.md

 #### Migration

-- This design will be a breaking change compare to how the secrets are handled and will require all of the current secrets to be registered again.
+- This design will be a breaking change compare to how the secrets are handled and will require all the current secrets to be registered again.
+Current system managed secrets will be re-registered using `_OPTIMUS_` prefix.
+Plugin secrets will also need to be registered to Optimus.

 # Footnotes & References